smoonlee/ovpn-webapp/README.md

    ```bash
    npm install
    ```
-4. Copy and edit `.env.local` as needed for your environment.
+4. Copy and edit `app/.env.local` as needed for your environment.
 5. Start the server:
    ```bash
    npm start